jpelliccia/project_2_client/README.md

 - As a user, I would like to create a sneaker and add it to my collection.
-- As a user, I would like to search different sneakers by brands.
 - As a user, I would like to sign up/in/out and change my password.
 - As a user, I would like to update a sneaker associated to my account.
 - As a user, I would like a clean layout that is visually appealing.